leticiavalladares/iac-iast-owasp-demo/README.md

 No outputs.
 <!-- END_TF_DOCS -->
 ### Five last commits
-9ceb1aa - SSM activation through tf and public ip with ssh for webserver<br>
+8333606 - Ignore push of some file when running the pipeline<br>
-cc709cd - Add OpenID identity setup for GitHub Actions<br>
+8bc788b - Ignore push of some file when running the pipeline<br>
-8e1df32 - Preview<br>
+280ff4c - Add TF_VAR_my_ip env var to pipeline<br>
-95d62f3 - Correct code block for AWS CLI configuration<br>
+d4c00de - Add my_ip env var to pipeline<br>
-ed71194 - Update README with template script<br>
+fc6e417 - Add terraform apply and correct plan in pipeline<br>

 ### README Activity Log
-This README file was updated on Tue Aug  8 17:36:43 CEST 2023 by Leticia Valladares on this [commit](https://github.com/leticiavalladares/iac-iast-owasp-demo/commit/9ceb1aabc44e17e82cedd98407b047efade386f0)
+This README file was updated on Tue Aug  8 18:24:29 CEST 2023 by Leticia Valladares on this [commit](https://github.com/leticiavalladares/iac-iast-owasp-demo/commit/83336060317fa2b268e25808f2866ca7d40891e6)